 Upon passing the Standalone/Local Field Tests, the Contractor shall submit, in writing, notice of devices that have completed the test and are ready for integration to the CM.
-The CM shall forward the device list through the appropriate chain of command to the TOC Manager (Figure 2.1).
+The CM shall forward the device list through the appropriate chain of communication to the Illinois Tollway ITS Manager and the TOC Manager (Figure 2.1).

-The TOC Manager will contact the NI to verify that the device is communicating to the Illinois Tollway Central Administration Building.
+The TOC Manager will contact the NI to verify that the device is communicating to the Illinois

+Tollway Central Administration Building.
 If it fails, the Illinois Tollway PM will notify the project team, and the CM will notify the Contractor, who will address the problem.
 If it passes, the Illinois Tollway PM will inform the project team and the device will progress to the next test.